Let's do it together Let's do it together

 Tips for getting them interested

-Whichever gardening project you decide to get your kids involved with, sometimes little ones’ attention spans are limited, so if you’re struggling to get them engaged with gardening here's our little wins to help them on their way:
+Whichever gardening project you decide to get your kids involved with, sometimes the little ones’ attention spans are limited.
+If you’re struggling to get them engaged with gardening, here's our little wins to help them on their way:

 • Have fun!
 The more fun they have, the more likely they are to want to do more.

 How do you get busy with the kids in the garden?
-Let us know on Facebook and Instagram page.
+Let us know on Facebook, Instagram, TikTok or X